EkoLabs/iframily/README.md

 Dispose of the iframily instance, making it obsolete.

 > * You cannot reuse a disposed instance, you can however create a new instance with the same id.
-> * Any iframilies paired with this instance will still keep sending messages to the disposed instance but they will be ignored.
+> * Any iframilies paired with this instance will still be able to keep sending messages to the disposed instance but the messages will be ignored by the disposed target.

 This method is useful when you have a parent frame which recreates the same child frame and you want to use the same id for the iframilies.

-#### `f.disposed -> boolean (read only)`
+#### `f.isDisposed -> boolean (read only)`

 Returns `true` if this iframily instance has been disposed.

 #### `f.id -> string (read only)`

-Returns the id that this iframily was inited with.
+Returns the id that this iframily was initialized with.

 ## Usage example